Episode 3: Food Systems

 This webinar begins with reflections from Brett Jones of Evergreen Cooperatives on his organization's unique business model, which leverages institutional procurement to build community wealth and advance equity in Cleveland.

-Watch our webinar or download the slides below: Building Healthy, Equitable Communities Through a Just Food System
+Watch our webinar or download the slides: Building Healthy, Equitable Communities Through a Just Food System

 We convened a virtual panel of innovators in food policy and procurement strategies to engage one another in conversation and answer questions from participants.
 The panelists brought a diverse range of expertise, from policy advocacy to program design to institutional implementation.
 You’ll hear insights from